Sextic tensor model in rank $3$ at next-to-leading order: Introduction

 In section \ref{sec:MS_LR}, we study a general long-range sextic multi-scalar model.
 We again compute the beta functions and finally apply those results to a $U(N)^3$ long-range tensor model in \ref{sec:tensor_LR}.

 Finally, we give more details on our computations and conventions in the appendices.
 In App. \ref{ap:renor}, we detail the computation of the renormalized series.
 In App. \ref{ap:melon} and App. \ref{ap:betafun4}, we give detailed computations of the melon integrals and of the Feynman integrals appearing in the beta functions.
-Lastly, in App. \ref{ap:conventions}, we give the explicit forms of the interaction terms appearing in the action of the short and long-range sextic tensor models.
+In App. \ref{ap:conventions}, we give the explicit forms of the interaction terms appearing in the action of the short and long-range sextic tensor models.
+In App. \ref{ap:stability}, we give the full stability matrix for the $U(N)^3$ short-range model.
+Lastly, in App. \ref{ap:O(N)} we compare our results to previous results obtained for the short-range sextic $O(N)$ model.